 - Academic freedom means that faculty members are free to engage in the professionally competent forms of inquiry and teaching that are necessary for the purposes of the University.
-It does not mean that individual faculty members are free to teach or publish whatever they want without repercussions. - In the classroom, faculty members are free to discuss their subject; however, as the AAUP has stressed (https://www.aaup.org/file/freedom-and-responsibility.pdf), "students are entitled to an atmosphere conducive to learning and to evenhanded treatment in all aspects of the teacher- student relationship."
+It does not mean that individual faculty members are free to teach or publish whatever they want without repercussions. - In the classroom, faculty members are free to discuss their subject; however, students are entitled to an atmosphere conducive to learning and to evenhanded treatment in all aspects of the teacher- student relationship.
 Faculty members may need to consider how best to create such an atmosphere, which might include refraining from certain actions (e.g., imposing their views on students).
+Thus, it is improper for an instructor persistently to intrude material that has no relation to the subject.